 North is geographically defined as a zero degree bearing.
 In geography there are three types of north

-- True north.
-This is position of geographical north pole. all longitudes meets at true north.
-It is usually represented by star on sign of topographical map
+This is the position of the geographical north pole. all longitudes meets at true north.
+It is usually represented by a star on the sign of the topographical map

-- Grid north.
 On most topographical maps, there are lines that are drawn north to south.
 These lines are called grid lines (eastings). they meet at point in the north pole called grid north.
-It is symbolized by latter GN.
+It is symbolized by the latter GN.